neondatabase/website/content/docs/reference/glossary.md

 ### Point-in-time restore

 Restoration of data to a state that existed at an earlier time.
-Neon retains a history in the form of Write-Ahead-Log (WAL) records, which allows you to restore data to an earlier time.
+Neon retains a history of changes in the form of Write-Ahead-Log (WAL) records, which allows you to restore data to an earlier time.
 A point-in-time restore is performed by creating a branch using the **Time** or **LSN** option.
-By default, Neon retains a 7-day history of data changes for all branches in a project.
+By default, Neon retains a 7-day history of changes for all branches in a project.
 The supported range is 0 to 7 days for [Free Tier](/docs/introduction/free-tier) users, and 0 to 30 days for [Pro plan](/docs/introduction/pro-plan) users.
 For more information about this feature, see [Branching — Point-in-time restore](https://neon.tech/docs/guides/branching-pitr).

 ### PostgreSQL